 Collection by the City of Brussels

-The City of Brussels organizes three collections per year: in March, June and October:
+The City of Brussels organizes 2 collections per year (in March and October).

 - household appliances (refrigerators, hi-fi system,...)

 - household waste

 - construction waste (bricks, gypsum, roofing, tiles, parquet, wood, vinyl, doors,...)